Morris Frank: Guide dogs

 On November 5, 1927, The Saturday Evening Post published an article by Dorothy Harrison Eustis, an American dog trainer living in Switzerland.
 The article, titled "The Seeing Eye", was Eustis's first-hand account about a school in Germany where blinded World War I veterans were being trained to work with guide dogs.
 Frank was one of many people who wrote to her asking where he could get such a dog.

 Frank not only asked for information about the school in Germany, but also about trainers in the U.S., and said he "would like to forward this work in this country".

 On February 9, 1928, Eustis called Frank and asked him if he would come to her dog-training school in Switzerland, called Fortunate Fields, to be paired with a guide dog.
 Frank replied, "Mrs. Eustis, to get my independence back, I'd go to hell."

 Buddy

+Morris Frank returning to Nashville from Vevey, Switzerland with his guide dog, Buddy.

 At Fortunate Fields, Frank was partnered with a female German Shepherd named Kiss – whom he promptly renamed Buddy.
 He was trained in how to work with Buddy by Elliot "Jack" Humphrey, a self-taught animal trainer and dog breeder who worked for Eustis, at Fortunate Fields and on the streets of nearby Vevey.
-Frank and Buddy returned to New York City on June 11, 1928, and immediately began telling reporters about how he could now travel independently with his guide dog.
+Frank returned to New York City with Buddy on June 11, 1928, and immediately began telling reporters about how he could now travel independently with his guide dog.
 Frank demonstrated Buddy's abilities to the media by crossing West Street, a particularly dangerous waterfront street, and later on Broadway during the evening rush.
 His one-word telegram to Eustis summed up his experience: "Success".